 High Performance Computing Jobs in USA with Visa Sponsorship

 High Performance Computing roles rank among the most consistently sponsored positions in the U.S. tech industry.
-Employers filing H-1B petitions for HPC engineers cite computer science and electrical engineering as the standard qualifying degrees, and most roles clear the specialty occupation threshold without difficulty.
+Employers filing H-1B visa petitions for HPC engineers cite computer science and electrical engineering as the standard qualifying degrees, and most roles clear the specialty occupation threshold without difficulty.
 For detailed occupation requirements, see the O*NET profile.

 See All High Performance Computing Jobs